JerryAZR/oneFileXe/README.md

 ### Basic

-A Qt-CMake project is created for each packed application.
+A Qt project is created for each packed application.
 Everything in the application directory is added to the Qt resource system.
 The project is then statically built with a loader which unpacks the application directory and runs `AppRun` on start up.